 Bright, friendly, down-to-earth people who are both thinkers and doers.
 Working by your side, as consultants and colleagues, to get the right results.

 Whatever your long term career goals, we’re here to support you.
 Through an open dialogue, we help our people to build the capabilities, experiences and networks they need to boost their careers.

 The Project Management Tool Box

-Home > Unspun > unspun 27 > The Project Management Tool Box
+Home > unspun > unspun 27 - Getting off to a good start > The Project Management Tool Box

 This is the first of a short series of articles addressing some of the fundamentals of project management.
 In these tougher, more competitive times organisations are launching projects to grow, to refocus, to restructure, and to cut back.
 But how do we make sure these projects are set up properly and the scope doesn’t spiral out of control?
 Check out our straight talking insight to find out…